ABilevich/RockPaperScissors/README.md

 >  npm run dev
 ```

-after running the server, open a browser tab with the following link:
+After running the server, open a browser tab with the following link:

 -   http://localhost:3000/